-The Office of Attorney Regulation Counsel investigates and prosecutes allegations of the unauthorized practice of law.
-In 2022, the Office of Attorney Regulation Counsel received 76 complaints regarding the unauthorized practice of law.
+The Office of Attorney Regulation Counsel investigates and prosecutes allegations of the unauthorized practice of law by non-lawyers.
+In 2023, the Office of Attorney Regulation Counsel received 85 complaints regarding the unauthorized practice of law.
 See Table J-1.
 While some complaints did not proceed past the intake division's review, others were processed to the trial division for investigation.